SAP to buy Ariba, boosts cloud bet

-SAN FRANCISCO (Reuters) - Top European software company SAP AG plans to buy Ariba Inc in a deal valuing the business and commerce network company at $4.3 billion, its latest maneuver against Oracle in the fast-growing Internet-based computing market.
+(Reuters) - Top European software company SAP AG plans to buy U.S. software maker Ariba Inc in a deal valuing the company at $4.3 billion in a bid to compete more aggressively against rival Oracle in the fast-growing cloud computing market.

-SAP is taking aim at Oracle, the world’s No. 2 maker of business management software, as they vie with Salesforce.com Inc in the multibillion dollar cloud-computing services market, one of the industry’s hottest area of growth.
+The purchase of Ariba, based in Sunnyvale, California, would be the latest in a string of acquisitions by German technology company SAP to help fuel its revenue growth.

-Shares in Ariba, which were halted briefly, leapt 20 percent to SAP’s offer price of about $45 per share.
+Oracle, the world’s No. 2 maker of business management software, and SAP are both trying to catch up with cloud leader Salesforce.com Inc, which was started over a decade ago by former Oracle executive Marc Benioff.

-The purchase of Sunnyvale, California-based Ariba would be the latest in a string of acquisitions by German technology company SAP to help fuel its revenue growth and expand its cloud computing business.
+SAP’s deal values Ariba at 6.9 times expected 2013 revenue, according to Roth Capital Partners.
+Salesforce.com trades around 5.5 times expected revenue.

 SAP said it expected the deal, already approved by Ariba’s board, to close in the third quarter.